COGS9/ucsd-cogs9/pages/syllabus.md

 ### Readings & Quizzes
 Quizzes cover the reading material assigned, e.g. Quiz 1 only covers material from reading 1 (R1).

-- Four multiple choice (10 questions) quizzes
+- Five multiple choice (10 questions) quizzes
 - Available for 48 hours
 - You have 1 hour to finish
 - One attempt
 - Open notes, but you must work alone
 - Taken and submitted through Gradescope

-Your lowest quiz score will be dropped when calculating your final grade.
+Your 2 lowest quiz score will be dropped when calculating your final grade.
 Late reading quizzes will be accepted up to 48 hours; however, they will receive ½ credit.

 ### Assignments